 Examine me, O LORD, and try me; Test my mind and my heart.Psalm 26:2(NASB)

-Throughout much of His life, David was set about by many dangers and difficulties, he was harassed by enemies at home and abroad.
-He was hunted by opponents, accused by his fellows and hated by the king of Israel – whose crown he would one day wear.
+Throughout much of His life, David was set about by many dangers and difficulties.
+He was harassed by enemies at home and abroad, hunted by opponents, accused by his fellows, and hated by the king of Israel (whose crown he would one day wear).

 Although David made many foolish mistakes during his lifetime, his desire was toward the Lord and his heart was centred on God, for his hope was in Him alone.

-Although we do not have a specific historical event, which is linked with Psalm 26, it appears that David is being accused of associating with ungodly men and participating in wickedness.
+We do not have a specific historical event which is linked with Psalm 26, but it appears that David is being accused of associating with ungodly men and participating in wickedness.
 But David clings to his integrity and is crying out for the Lord to judge his case and come to his defence: "Vindicate me, O Lord," is David’s earnest cry from the depth of his heart, "for I have walked in my integrity.
 I have trusted in the Lord without wavering.
 Examine me, O Lord, and try me.
 Test my mind and my heart, for I have walked in Your truth."

-In this verse David calls for the Lord to examine his morals, his integrity and ethics – his character and motives.
-He is crying out for the Lord to appraise both his actions and attitudes – his heart, his mind and his motives.
+In this verse, David calls for the Lord to examine his morals, integrity, ethics, and character.
+He is crying out for the Lord to appraise both his actions and attitudes – his heart, his mind, and his motives.

 Heavenly Father, thank You for the encouraging witness we have in the life of David.
-May we never forget that Your plan and purposes are working out in our life for our eternal benefit and for Your greater glory – even during those times when we are beset by difficulties, dangers, deprivation and disappointments.
+May I never forget that Your plans and purposes are working out in my life for my eternal benefit and for Your greater glory, even during those times when I am beset by difficulties, dangers, deprivation, and disappointments.
 Help me to cling to You every moment of the day and in all I do, may I become a testimony of a life who trusts in God alone.
-This I ask in Jesus name, AMEN.
+This I ask in Jesus' name, AMEN.